Encrypted XIP and MCUboot#

 5.2 Enable encrypted XIP support and build projects#

-There are three ways how to enable Encrypted XIP mode:
+There are several ways how to enable Encrypted XIP mode.

 Manually modify content of